 All International MOUs are University Agreements

-All MOUs with international schools, colleges, universities, or appropriate educationally related professional or research organization are CSUN agreements.
-Because this is the case, the CSUN president in keeping with CSU policy must sign all MOUs.
-No one else can approve a relationship between CSUN and any international organization.
-MOUs are initiated by a department and college or by a University division and move from there through review and approval to gain the president's approving signature.
+All memos of understanding (MOUs) with international schools, colleges, universities or appropriate educationally related professional or research organizations are recognized as official CSUN agreements.
+In keeping with CSU policy (EO 1080), the CSUN university president must sign all MOUs.
+No one other than the university president can approve a relationship between CSUN and any international organization, and all MOUS go through an extensive vetting process.
+MOUs are initiated by a department and college or by a University division and move forward through for review and approval to gain the president's approving signature.

 Make Friends First

 If there is a wish to develop an MOU to start a relationship with an international institution and CSUN, it is most useful to develop an MOU that does not commit CSUN resources or promise particular aspects of a collaborative relationship that have yet to be defined.
-Such a handshake or friendship MOUs are much quicker and easier to develop and approve.
-Once in place, if the relationship matures and particular projects or exchanges are identified, a separate MOU can then be drafted that is very specific to the project or exchange in question.
-It is much easier to develop a clear and policy-compliant MOU if it focuses on a very specific project or exchange and is, in turn, able to include all the terms and conditions needed to make the agreement solid and approvable.
+A Handshake or Friendship MOU is much quicker and easier to develop and approve.
+Once in place, if the relationship matures and particular projects or exchanges are identified, a separate MOU can then be drafted that is specific to the project or exchange in question.
+It is much easier to develop a clear and policy-compliant MOU if it focuses on a specific project or exchange and is, in turn, able to include all the terms and conditions needed to make the agreement solid and approvable.

 Make Friends of High Value

 An alignment of educational values and academic quality is important for any relationship into which CSUN enters.
 Any proposed CSUN working relationship with international institutions is reviewed to determine it fits with CSUN's international priority goals and values.
 The quality and reputation of the institution/organization with which a MOU is proposed is taken into consideration and will be a factor for approval.
 See CSUN's International Priority Outcomes and Academic Values for a description of the priority outcomes and values guiding CSUN's international initiatives.